 ShareTweetShareCatherine Hearn – a seasoned expert at Heidrick & Struggles, an exec search company, and a Bnet columnist, has this interesting story on Bnet about job seeking in the current downturn. … Read More

 Business week has a very brief story – relayed by innovation tools on their site – on why businesses should go on investing in innovation.
 Atkins argues that companies have to go on investing in innovation in order to dominate in the next decade.
-He is right, but unfortunately and despite the title doesn’t really explain why we – and our managers – do have to pursue the innovation effort.
+He is right, but unfortunately doesn’t explain why?

 It’s the most extraordinary bubble burst ever since the end of the 1920’s and it might even take a few more years before we start feeling the angst to the full; for we should remember that the heart of the great depression was 1934 and not 1929.
 Yet, despite the incessant stream of gloom and voicing of bad news – which is reminiscent of Kal’s excellent frontpage for the Economist dated November 1997, i.e. the midst of the previous global meltdown in Asia – there is no guarantee that history will repeat itself.
 Thank God for that.
 ICT expert Stewart Baines from London even goes one step further suggesting that certain sectors – and the telecom sector in particular – is bound to benefit from the crash.